composer/composer/doc/06-config.md

 ### classmap-authoritative

 Defaults to `false`.
-If true, the composer autoloader will not scan the filesystem for classes that are not found in the class map.
+If `true`, the Composer autoloader will not scan the filesystem for classes that are not found in the class map.
 Implies 'optimize-autoloader'.